 Written for kids in grades two through five, this book by Patricia Polacco takes on the topic of bullying with a modern twist.
 In Bully, the female protagonist, Lyla, makes friends with the most popular girls in school.
 But when these girls start using Facebook to tease a friend, Lyla is faced with a choice to make.
-Feeling unprepared for a conversation about bullying?
-Here are suggestions for what to do if your child is being bullied.

 This best-selling teen fiction novel addresses what it is like to be different when you are making friends in at school.
 Written for grades four to six, Wonder follows August Pullman into a new school.
 August is nervous about making friends, just like any new kid would be, but August was born with a facial deformity that keeps him from blending in.
 This book is a great way to talk with preteens and teens about physical differences and treating everyone with the respect they deserve as a human being.

 Captain Underpants and the Terrifying Return of Tippy Tinkletrousers